 Leg 1: Days 1-5: Land’s end to Truro, April 8 to 12, 2017; 60.27 miles (97 km).
 Cath’s progress… Land’s End to Truro, 60.27 miles.
 Hmm.. a long way to go !
 Boscawen, Cornwall, April 9, 2017 Where some of my ancestors came from, 400 years ago Prussia Cove, Cornwall, April 10, 2017 […]

 One of the best things about living in England is the thousands of miles of footpaths within easy reach of London by train.
-I can offer you or your group a fun day walking in the gorgeous English countryside tailor-made to your needs, as I have fifteen years experience walking, guiding and photographing roughly 1000+ […]
+I can offer you or your group a fun day walking in the gorgeous English countryside tailor-made to your needs, as I have twenty years experience walking, guiding and photographing roughly 1000+ […]

 Bermondsey: What a change since the days of the docks and leather!
 And then again a new world since the war and the deserted sixties!
 Bermondsey is today the place to be, to eat, to see the most cutting edge art, to drink rude coffee and more!
 The Borough: Well…there’s a lot more to the […]

-Those of you who were here in London in the late 80’s might remember Kings Cross as down-and-out, disreputable, unsavoury, dangerous, drug-infested and all-around not recommendable, but as you know is now a new shiny, cultured, vibrant place full of change and excitement, and not just for art students!
-On this tour you will see two very different train stations, the newest street in London, the […]
+Those of you who were here in London in the late 80’s might remember Kings Cross as down-and-out, disreputable, unsavoury, dangerous and all-around not recommendable, but as you know, Kings Cross is now a new shiny, cultured, vibrant place and not just for art students!
+On this tour you will see two very different train stations, the […]

 “What part of ‘Vauxhall’ don’t you understand?
 Do the ‘Lambeth Walk’ with me and find out” What is there to see there??
 Well, if you live in London, or elsewhere, you might not know!
 Lots!
 From marshy grounds rise great artists and thinkers, a train station for those who are departing forever, the oldest and […]